Jackie Captures a First Lady in Mourning... and More

 NOT RECOMMENDED FOR: Historical purists will find Lorraine’s interpretive approach to Jackie’s life frustrating.

-Jackie, directed by Pablo Larrain, opens in limited theaters December 2, 2016, wider December 9.
+Jackie, directed by Pablo Larrain, opened December 2, 2016, wider December 9; available for home viewing March 7, 2017.
 It runs 99 minutes and stars Natalie Portman, Billy Crudup, John Hurt, Greta Gerwig and Peter Sarsgaard.
 Watch the trailer for Jackie here.

 Christian Hamaker brings a background in both Religion (M.A., Reformed Theological Seminary) and Film/Popular Culture (B.A., Virginia Tech) to his reviews.
 He still has a collection of more than 100 laserdiscs, and for DVDs patronizes the local library.
 Streaming?
 What is this "streaming" of which you speak?
 He'll figure it out someday.
 Until then, his preferred viewing venue is a movie theater.
 Christian is happily married to Sarah, a parent coach and author of [email protected] and Ending Sibling Rivalry.